 After intermittent droughts over a 16-year period, the issue of water rights pit farmers against irrigation companies.
 Victor “V.L.”
 LeTulle, with partners A.J.
 Hardy and other LeTulle family members, purchase all of Matagorda’s financially strapped irrigation companies for pennies on the dollar and creates the Gulf Coast Irrigation Company.

 The removal of the Colorado River log jam is devastating to rice interests.
-Water pours from the river channel and adjacent canals, leaving rice fields high and dry.
+Water pours from the prairie back into the river channel, leaving rice fields high and dry.
 Bay City irrigation magnate V.L.
 LeTulle resorts to desperate efforts to save the 1928 crop, building his own dam north of Blue Creek.
 The Texas Rangers are called in to dynamite the obstruction.
 There is no rice crop in 1928, or again in 1929.

 Two New Bays

 Sediment from the Colorado River, free from a hundred years of blockage, infill nearly 2,000 acres of the bay at the mouth of the river.
-By 1936 the delta extends all the way to Matagorda Peninsula, creating East and West Matagorda Bay from what was once a single estuary.
+By 1936 the delta extends all the way to Matagorda Peninsula, dividing was once a single estuary into East and West Matagorda Bay.

 The Beginning of the Great Depression

-The largely agrarian and maritime Matagorda County population is not impacted by the Depression much as others in the US, although outside investors in its oil, gas, banking, and irrigation ventures suffer devastating financial losses.
+The largely agrarian and maritime Matagorda County population is more resistant to the effects of the Depression than other US regions, although outside investors in its oil, gas, banking, and irrigation ventures suffer devastating financial losses.

 Ross Sterling Comes to Spread Oaks

 Humble Oil founder Ross Sterling is elected governor of Texas.
-Sterling has been quietly purchasing Matagorda County lands throughout the 1920s, including part of the Crier tract where Spread Oaks lodge is situated.
+Sterling has been quietly purchasing Matagorda County lands and water rights for his Matagorda Irrigation Company throughout the 1920s, including parts of both the League and Crier tracts.
 His term as governor lasts only two years, defeated by Miriam “Ma” Ferguson in his bid for reelection.

-West Securities calls in $800,000 worth of Ross Sterling’s loans, who is forced to liquidate most of his business holdings for pennies on the dollar.
+West Securities calls in $800,000 worth of Ross Sterling’s loans, forcing him to liquidate most of his business holdings for a fraction of their value.
 The colorful “Silver Dollar” Jim West becomes the new owner of Sterling’s Matagorda investments, including his Spread Oaks property.
 It is doubtful West ever set foot on the property.

 Tommy LeTulle Comes to Spread Oaks

-Tommy Beach LeTulle takes title to the southern 1,476 acres of Spread Oaks that includes Jennings Lake.
+The colorful Tommy Beach LeTulle takes title to the southern 1,476 acres of Spread Oaks that includes Jennings Creek, now enlarged as a rice reservoir and more commonly known as Jennings Lake.

 Putting Their Trust in the LCRA